Hyrtsi/hyrtsi.github.io/docs/bicycling.md

 China is a controversial country.
 I don't say why but I'd really love to visit that country one day.
 Besides, it's a large country so avoiding it would make a RTW trip a bit difficult.
 Finnish citizens must apply for a visa to China separately.
 A single pass tourist visa is 30 days and it can be extended to 90 days.

+The traffic in China can be dangerous.
+The police or the officials cannot be trusted.
+Internet has been censored.
+The Finnish Ministry of Foreign Affairs does not recommend to travel to China currently.

 Korea is interesting at least but there isn't too much to bicycle there until I have to pack everything up in a cargo ship or in an aeroplane.
 The same goes with Taiwan except I have heard that it's an awesome place for bicyclists, climbers and hikers.

 I would like to visit all regions in Asia except North Asia (Siberia) since that area is way too cold and harsh for now.
 In Western Asia I'd like to visit Turkey, Georgia, Armenia, Azerbaidjan, Iraq and Iran.
 I don't know anything about Central Asia (the 'stans) but I'd like to visit some of them.
 The mountains are a major feature in Central Asia landscape: